Healthdirect Free Australian health advice you can count on.

 How is hand, foot and mouth disease treated?

-There is no specific treatment for the coxsackie virus that causes hand, foot and mouth disease.
-Antibiotics do not work.
+There is no specific treatment for hand, foot and mouth disease.

-• Give your child soft foods.
+• Give your child any foods that they will eat.
 Avoid tangy or acidic food that could sting a sore mouth.

 • Encourage your child to rest.
 Keep them home from day care or school until their blisters dry up.

-The best way to prevent hand, foot and mouth disease from spreading is to practise good hygiene.
-This includes:
+The best way to prevent hand, foot and mouth disease is to practise good hygiene:

-• making sure children don’t share items such as drinking cups
+• Make sure your child doesn't don't share items such as drinking cups, towels or clothing.

-• thoroughly washing any soiled clothing and any surfaces or toys that may have been contaminated
+• Thoroughly wash any soiled clothing and any surfaces or toys that may be contaminated.
+Surfaces should be cleaned with a diluted bleach solution.

 Learn more here about the development and quality assurance of healthdirect content.